zentrocdot/LibreOffice/README.md

 # Motivation

 <p align="justify">By default, I have maintained and updated my operating system.
-The update also included an overdue system upgrade.
-Linux Mint LTS in the Cinnamon edition is installed.
+The update also included an overdue system upgrade. <code>Linux Mint LTS</code> in the Cinnamon edition is installed.
 An upgrade was performed from version 20.03 codename Una (Ubuntu Focal) to version 21 codename Vanessa (Ubuntu Jammy).
 After the upgrade, I could no longer get LibreOffice to work in the usual ways.
 So I decided to build LibreOffice from source on my own on the computer.
 The result of my installation efforts can be found here.</p>

 # General procedure